 But even if we forget the lacking morality behind the grading system, we can easily see that it's far from adequate.
 The world is full of people that got good grades in school and failed in life and people that got bad grades in school but succeeded in life.
 This means grades are simply measuring the wrong things and there is no way around it.

-I often hear the people saying that grades are imperfect, but there is no better way to do it.
+I often hear people saying that grades are imperfect, but there is no better way to do it.
 This is exactly the type of thinking that results from being graded for the most part of your life.
-To them I say that there is actually no worse way than grading and we should get rid of it as soon as possible and start building a system that would foster individuals who know how to push the progress of humanity forward.
-Because progress and innovation starts with embracing mistakes and failure and taking a risk in order to get to a greater good.
+To them, I say that there is actually no worse way than grading and we should get rid of it as soon as possible and start building a system that would foster individuals who know how to push the progress of humanity forward.
+Because progress and innovation start with embracing mistakes and failure and taking a risk in order to get to the greater good.

-In a way this is my main point and it should require little more explanation by now.
-The sad truth about modern education is that it works to destroy creativity, personality and personal initiative in favor of standardizing people and their minds in order for them to fit better in to a the factories of 200 years ago.
+In a way, this is my main point and it should require a little more explanation by now.
+The sad truth about modern education is that it works to destroy creativity, personality and personal initiative in favor of standardizing people and their minds in order for them to fit better into the factories of 200 years ago.

-Naturally there is an alternative.
+Naturally, there is an alternative.
 The teachers should be facilitators of discussions and counselors that help you set and reach your personal progress goals and your class's progress goals.
-Students should learn how to do real things, learn real thing together with their peers utilizing each other's strengths and overcoming individual weaknesses together.
-Students should be encouraged to create and to shape their own paths.
+Students should learn how to do real things, learn real things together with their peers, utilize each other's strengths and overcome individual weaknesses together.
+Students should be encouraged to create and shape their own paths.
 There is an abundance of informal educational projects that have had great success and schools and teachers that have started grass-roots reforms for their small educational communities.
 We need to wake up to this idea and start exploring.
 As long as we are asking the questions, the answers will present themselves.
 And this is how we should educate.
-We need to embrace the notion that this system has to go - from bottom to top.
+We need to embrace the notion that this system has to go—from bottom to top.